 - annual ordinary ex ante contribution until 2023, aimed at the establishment of funds equal to 1 per cent. of the covered deposits by the end of 2023.
 The accumulation period can be extended by another four years if the financing mechanisms have made cumulative disbursements of more than 0.5 per cent. of the covered deposits.
 If, after the accumulation period, the financial means available go below the target level, the collection of contributions resumes until this level is restored.
 In addition, after reaching the target level for the first time and, if the financial means available fall below two-thirds of the target level, these contributions are set at the level that allows the target level to be reached within a period of six years.
-The contribution mechanism involves ordinary annual contributions aimed at distributing the costs for contribution as of 31 December 2016 was approximately €253 million.
-As at 30 June 2017, UniCredit contributed €304 million.
+The contribution mechanism involves ordinary annual contributions aimed at distributing the costs for contributing banks evenly over a period of time.
+A transition stage of contributions to national compartments of the SRF is planned as well as their gradual mutualisation.
+For 2016, UniCredit's ordinary contribution as of 31 December 2016 was approximately €253 million.
 The annual value of the contribution is subject to review on the basis of the performance of the risk parameters and volumes of covered deposits; and - (ex post) payment commitments, in relation to any additional extraordinary contributions requested, equal to a maximum of three times the planned annual contributions, where the financial means available are insufficient to cover the losses and the costs relating to the SRF's interventions.